Lanchon/Flashize/README.md

 - The script receives the path of the zipfile being flashed as its first parameter.
 <br>(Other parameters reserved for future use.)
 - Supports various debugging modes for runtime script tracing.
-- The conversion tools require Bash shell; they are developed and tested under Linux.
+- Flashize requires Bash shell.
+It is developed and tested under Linux.
 - Flashize is free software published under GPL and LGPL version 3 and later licenses.

 <br>

 #### Usage: FLASHIZE

-Flashize (2016-03-23)
+Flashize (2016-03-28)

 Converts a shell script to a flashable Android recovery zip.